cBioPortal/cbioportal/docs/portal.properties-Reference.md

 genomenexus.url.grch38=
 ```

+The GRCh38 annotation in mutation mapper can be hidden by setting `show.mutation_mappert_tool.grch38=false`, by default it's set to `true`;

 # MDACC Heatmap Integration

 MDACC Heatmap integration (button in OncoPrint heatmap dropdown and tab on Study page can be turned on or off by setting the following property: